Is alternative dispute resolution well established in the jurisdiction?

 Without prejudice of the arbitration, Peruvian legislation also includes mechanisms such as mediation and conciliation.

-An arbitration agreement, as per the ACA, needs to be in writing and should reflect the intention of the parties to submit their dispute(s) to arbitration.
-There is no prescribed form required for the purpose of an arbitration agreement.
-In fact, it is not necessary for an arbitration agreement to be incorporated into an insurance/reinsurance contract at all.
-An arbitration agreement can come into existence if it is contained in a subsequent exchange of letters, telex, telegrams or other means of telecommunication which provide a record of the agreement.
+An arbitration agreement, as per the ACA, needs to be in writing and should be signed by the parties to reflect the intention of the parties to submit their dispute(s) to arbitration.
+There is no prescribed form required for the purpose of an arbitration agreement..
+An arbitration agreement can also come into existence if it is contained in a subsequent exchange of letters, telex, telegrams or other means of telecommunication, including communication through electronic means which provide a record of the agreement.
+An arbitration agreement can also be incorporated by reference.
+The ACA contemplates arbitration not only between parties who are signatories to the arbitration agreement, but also those ‘claiming through or under’ the signatories to the arbitration agreement.

-Furthermore, in relation to domestic arbitration, the ACA bars intervention from the courts except for some specific instances where the courts are allowed to intervene – for example, for interim relief, reference to arbitration when an action has been instituted before the court, and for the appointment of arbitrators, where parties have failed to nominate arbitrators within the stipulated time frame.
+Furthermore, in relation to domestic arbitration, the ACA bars intervention by the courts except for some specific instances where the courts are allowed to intervene – for example, for interim relief, reference to arbitration when an action has been instituted before the court, for the appointment of arbitrators, where parties have failed to nominate arbitrators within the stipulated time frame and providing assistance in recording of evidence before the arbitral tribunal.

 Singapore has dedicated facilities to handle arbitrations and mediations.